 - Garnishing Tips: Finish with a sprinkle of fresh herbs, kosher salt or a dusting of Parmesan.
 Not only do they add flavor, but they also give your dish an inviting, restaurant-quality appearance.

-🗒 Other Main Dishes
+🗒 Other Party Foods

 If you tried this Grilled Cheese Sliders or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the comments below!